bakpakin/Fennel/reference.md

 ### `when` single side-effecting conditional

 Takes a single condition and evaluates the rest as a body if it's not nil or false.
-As it always returns nil; this is intended for side-effects.
+This is intended for side-effects.

 Example: